Germán Efromovich: Biography

 Efromovich also has shares in Wayraperú, Avianca Ecuador and OceanAir, which was later renamed Avianca Brasil.

 On November 5, 2017, the Paradise Papers, a set of confidential electronic documents relating to offshore investment, revealed that Efromovich and Synergy Group's subsidiary Avianca Holdings were linked to an offshore conglomerate used for the aerocommercial holding business with ramifications in Bermuda, Panama and Cyprus.
 Efromovich used a Panamanian offshore that hid more than 20 firms located in tax havens.

 On August 19, 2020, Efromovich and his brother José were arrested in São Paulo as a part of Operation Car Wash, and as a result of their involvement in a corruption scheme that involved paying bribes of about R$40 million between 2009 and 2013 to Petrobras and Transpetro high executives so as to win bids to build Panamax ships for the company in the Efremovichs' Estaleiro Ilha (Eisa) shipyard.
-Both arrests were preemptive and the brothers were put under house arrest in the face of the Covid-19 pandemic.
+Both arrests were preemptive, and the brothers were put under house arrest in the face of the COVID-19 pandemic.
 Efromovich has insisted on his innocence.
-A Brazilian tribunal considered that the accusations are proper, and decided to start a trial on September, 2020.
+A Brazilian tribunal considered that the accusations are proper, and decided to start a trial in September 2020.

 The arrest order on both brothers was lifted on November 11, 2020, in response to a habeas corpus claim by their defense, although the injunction and preemptive measures are being held in place, which forbids them from leaving the country, changing their residence without informing the authorities, moving any banking account outside the country, or making any management or financial decision in the companies they are stockholders of.
 They also must surrender their passports, informing the judge of their current addresses and committing to attend all appointments and hearings to which they are summoned as part of the process being advanced on them.

-Efromovich is the president of a 2022 Italian start-up airline, Aeroitalia.
+Efromovich is the president of a 2022 Italian start-up airline, AeroItalia.